2020–2022 Serbian protests: 13 July 2020

 Peaceful protests were held in Belgrade, Niš, Čačak, Zrenjanin, Novi Sad, and Kruševac.

 In Belgrade two separate protests were held, one in front of the National Assembly and one in front of Belgrade central prison.

-On protest in front of National Assembly protesters split in three groups; supporters of Srđan Nogo, supporters of Enough is Enough party, and third group who kept distance from other two groups.
+On protest in front of National Assembly protesters split in three groups; supporters of Srđan Nogo, supporters of Enough is Enough party, and a third group who kept distance from other two groups.
 Srđan Nogo presented his demands which were the following: release of all arrested protesters, stopping of all legal procedures against protesters, stopping of government formation according to 2020 election, introduction of accountability for all politicians by giving a single statement guaranteeing the implementation of their political program, creation of technical government which would be in power for one year, introduction of daily political debates on state media, and arrest of COVID-19 crisis staff members for their poor handling of pandemic.
 Leader of Enough is Enough party, Saša Radulović also presented his sole demand: impeachment of 2020 election.
-Third group of protesters was leaderless and gave no demands.
+The third group of protesters was leaderless and gave no demands.

 On protest in front of central prison two opposition parties were present: Democratic Party and Don't let Belgrade d(r)own.
 Protesters demanded release of all arrested protesters, as well as decrease in police funding in favour of increasing healthcare budget.